annepetersen/public/CodexVitae.md

 - You must admit to being the maker of meaning
 - You must have a vision that you are striving for
 - You must be the change you want to see
-- You must rally others with your vision
+- You must rally others with your vision, and lead by example
 - You must be your best self whenever possible
 - You must be the change you want to see
 - You must share
 - You must manage your stress, health, and clarity
+- You must be grateful for all you have/are/will (be)
 - You must be as comfortable as possible with the consequences of being who you are, even if society isn’t ready for it
 - You must study your mistakes
 - You must retry things you don’t like occasionally